Welcome back to our 2020-21 NBA Rookie Ladder!

 As a follow-up to my 2020 NBA Draft coverage, I will be providing an in-depth look at how this year's rookie class has performed to start their NBA career by ranking the leading candidates for Rookie of the Year every other Friday.

-If you'd like to compare this week's 2020-21 NBA Rookie Ladder to previous ones, here you can find the first, second, third, fourth and fifth editions.
+If you'd like to compare this week's 2020-21 NBA Rookie Ladder to previous ones, here you can find the first, second, third, fourth, fifth and sixth editions.
 I also took a bi-weekly break from the Rookie Ladder over the All-Star break to instead dive into pre-draft predictions and decipher where I went right and wrong on this rookie class.
 You can find that article here.

 Below you'll find the top five rankings to this point of the season, a group of rookies who are on the outside looking in, a rookie leaderboard to see which first-year players are leading the major statistical categories and an injury report to keep you updated on the latest ailments of the rookie class.

-So without further ado... who has been the best rookie with only 20-or-so games remaining in the 2020-21 season?
+So without further ado ... who has been the best rookie with less than 15 games remaining in the 2020-21 season?

 2020-21 NBA Rookie Ladder